 Books, pupil conversations and lesson observations will show that pupils use their acquired vocabulary in maths lessons, they have the skills to use calculation methods and problem solving approaches independently and show resilience when tackling new and unfamiliar problems in a wide range of contexts.
 In addition to this, books and pupil conversations will also show clear and deliberate learning journeys within a complete unit of learning that build upon prior learning and prepare children fully for the next steps.
 Pupils, at an age appropriate level, are flexibly and fluently able to move between different contexts and representations and are able to produce work which evidences good progress from their last point of statutory assessment and their starting points.

 Maths Skills Progression - Key Stage 1 and Key Stage 2

-The following document provides guidance on the progression of mathematical skills in each area of learning from Year 1 to Year 6.
+The following documents provide guidance on the progression of mathematical skills in each area of maths learning from Year 1 to Year 6.
 They are published by the NCETM (National Centre for Excellence in the Teaching of Mathematics) and are structured using the same headings as the National Curriculum for Mathematics.